 To create the colorful liner, I started by doubling up a piece of parchment paper (2 layers make it a little stiffer so it will hold its shape in the jar and stand up straight).
 Measure the height and lid diameter of your peanut butter jar and cut your parchment paper so it will fit inside.

 - Cut or tear pieces of colorful tissue paper to decorate your liner

 Once your parchment paper has been cut to size, start cutting tissue paper into fun shapes – they can be geometric, organic – anything you prefer!
 You could also use stamps, draw with crayons, decorate with stickers. or glue on leaves to decorate your liner.

 - Glue the tissue pieces to the parchment to create a fun composition

-This sweet little summer craft is a total winner for camp group activities, art classes or a kids party!
+This sweet little summer craft is a total winner for camp group activities, art classes, or a kids’ party – it even made this awesome list of DIY camping craft ideas from The Spruce Crafts!
 Pair it with our free printable summer doodle books. outdoor explorer pack or our paper straw and play dough fairy forests for an evening outside full of seasonal fun!

 *A note about affiliate links: We strive to use simple, earth-friendly supplies that can be purchased locally whenever we can, but sometimes we find the best universally available options, a rare eco-friendly find, or a niche product only available on Amazon or Woodpecker Crafts.
 When included in our supply list, these products are affiliate links, and if you click-through to make a purchase, we receive a small commission that helps us re-order these supplies!